synle/sequelize-typescript-decorators/README.md

 ### Plumbing
 ```
 import { Sequelize } from 'sequelize';
-import * as SendbloomModels from './schema';
+import * as AllModelMaps from './schema';

 /**
  * this routine will initialize the database, please only run this once per all...